This non-surgical treatment aids the body in its natural healing process.

 How Much Will It Cost

-Shockwave treatment costs $120 per treatment at DeNiel Foot & Ankle Center, with a four-treatment minimum.
+Shockwave treatment costs $130 per treatment at DeNiel Foot & Ankle Center.
 The majority of patients need four treatments to see results.
-If more than four treatments are needed, the cost per additional treatment is only $100.
+If you need additional treatments, the cost for 2 shockwave treatments is only $225 and; 3 shockwave treatments cost $275.

 This is a small price to pay for the long-term relief of plantar fasciitis pain.
 Plus, since shockwave treatment involves practically no downtime, you won’t have to think about the cost of taking time off work.